Anupam Roy

 Anupam Roy (born 29 March 1982) is an Indian Bengali singer-songwriter, music director, composer, writer, guitarist, playback singer, engineer from Kolkata, India.
-He made his debut with Amake Amar Moto Thakte Dao & Benche Thakar Gaan, which appeared on the soundtrack of the 2010 Bengali film Autograph.
+He made his debut with "Amake Amar Moto Thakte Dao" & "Benche Thakar Gaan", which appeared on the soundtrack of the 2010 Bengali film Autograph.
 Since then, he has gone on to compose, write lyrics and sing for many Bengali films.

 In 2015, he made his Bollywood debut, composing the songs and score for Piku.
 He was nominated for the 61st Filmfare Award for Best Music Director, and won the 61st Filmfare Award for Best Background Score for Piku.
-Winner of four Filmfare Awards, he is also a recipient of 64th National Film Award for Best Lyrics for the song Tumi Jaake Bhalobasho.
+Winner of four Filmfare Awards, he is also a recipient of 64th National Film Award for Best Lyrics for the song "Tumi Jaake Bhalobasho".

-He is a certified engineer, having completed his B.E. from Jadavpur University (JU).
-Before establishing his career in music, he worked at Texas Instruments.
+Early life

+Anupam Roy was born on 29 March 1982 in Kolkata, West Bengal, India.
+He completed his schooling at M.P Birla Foundation Higher Secondary School and subsequently enrolled at Jadavpur University, Kolkata, where he studied Electronics and Telecommunication Engineering.
+He graduated in 2004 as the gold medalist of his batch.
+Following his graduation, Roy relocated to Bangalore to work as an analog circuit design engineer for Texas Instruments India.
+He maintained this corporate role for nearly seven years (July 2004 to March 2011).
+Despite his professional success in engineering, he continued to write and compose music in his personal time, creating an archive of over 150 songs before his commercial breakthrough.
+He eventually resigned from his engineering career in 2011 to return to Kolkata and pursue music full-time following the success of his debut tracks in the film Autograph.